Stefan Karl Stefansson: After Reports That ‘LazyTown’ Actor’s Cancer Is Gone, He Posts Heartbreaking Update

 Stefansson was famous for playing the bumbling villain Robbie Rotten on the Icelandic children’s show LazyTown, but in the last year gained a new kind of fame when his character became a popular online meme.
 Stefansson appeared to enjoy the attention, and even recorded a live version of his character’s song “We Are Number One.”

 Stefan Karl Stefansson had announced last year that he had been diagnosed with cancer, and in June his wife posted an update that the disease had spread and that he was expected to have little time left.
-But the LazyTown actor has vowed to make the most of his time, telling Ruv that he still bikes more than 10 miles a day.
+However, the LazyTown actor has vowed to make the most of his time, telling Ruv that he still bikes more than 10 miles a day.
 Stefansson has also frequently interacted with fans who left messages of love and well-wishes, thanking them for their support.

 [Featured Image by Stefan Karl Stefansson/Facebook]